tox-dev/tox/docs/development.rst

 Submitting pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Submit pull requests (PRs) against the ``master`` branch, providing a good description of what you're doing and why.
+Submit pull requests (PRs) against the ``main`` branch, providing a good description of what you're doing and why.
 You must
 have legal permission to distribute any code you contribute to tox and it must be available under the MIT
 License.
 Provide tests that cover your changes and run the tests locally first. tox
 :ref:`supports <compatibility-requirements>` multiple Python versions and operating systems.
 Any pull request must